(a-5) In addition to any other sentence that may be imposed, a court

 probation, a violation of parole, a violation of aftercare release, a violation of mandatory supervised

-release, or awaiting a bail setting hearing or preliminary hearing, or who
+release, or awaiting a hearing or preliminary hearing on setting the conditions of pretrial release, or who

 sexually dangerous persons or who are sexually violent persons; and "firefighter" means any individual, either as an employee or volunteer, of a regularly